A paradigm shift is a shift in the way in which you look at a particular topic, subject, knowledge area or way of approaching how to do something.

 It’s that time of the week again folks where we can discuss all of the wonderful things happening in our lives right now.
 Please share your wonderful “things” in the comments and I’ll mention them in next weeks post.

-1. England are through to the knockout stages of the World Cup – I never thought we’d get there but by some freak miracle we managed to do it.
-Huge congratulations to the USA for topping the group, didn’t realise you guys were so good at football.
+1. England are through to the knockout stages of the World Cup – I never thought we’d get there but by some freak miracle, we managed to do it.
+Huge congratulations to the USA for topping the group, didn’t realize you guys were so good at football.

 2. I got up at 5 am this morning.
 Trust me, this is a good thing although it didn’t seem like it at the time.
 There was a fly buzzing around my head and annoying the hell out of me – I got so frustrated that I just got up instead of trying to get back to sleep.

 I got to see all the wildlife in my garden, including hedgehogs and rabbits, and I managed to see my dad when he got in from work at 6 a.m. which I never do.
 I won’t be making my 5 am wake ups a regular thing, but maybe once in a while because it gave me the kickstart that I’ve needed.
 Read More “Wonderful Things Happen In Our Life”→

 An increasing number of teachers are turning from classroom teaching to tuition in search of a more fulfilling experience in their chosen vocation.

 With increasing class sizes and renewed demands on teachers to provide a standardized approach to all pupils in their classrooms, those teachers who wish to work with students in a different way feel stifled and frustrated.

 Working with students using methods that don’t find a place so strongly in the curriculum and general syllabus can offer teachers a way to explore their creativity and find ways to stimulate their students learning that are tailored to individual preferences.